Cristian Roldan: Professional

 On January 8, 2015, it was announced that Roldan had left college early to sign a Generation Adidas contract with Major League Soccer.
 He was expected to be selected early in the 2015 MLS SuperDraft, but was chosen late in the first round with the 16th overall pick by Seattle Sounders FC.
 The Sounders traded with Real Salt Lake for the draft pick and had scouted Roldan during his offseason training sessions with the team.
 After making two substitute appearances the first two weeks of the season against the New England Revolution and the San Jose Earthquakes, Roldan made a substitute appearance for USL affiliate club Seattle Sounders FC 2 on March 21 and scored an 89th-minute goal in a 4–2 victory over defending USL champion Sacramento Republic FC.
 Due to injuries and international call-ups, he made his first MLS start the following week in a goalless draw away to FC Dallas.

 Roldan developed into a deep-lying midfielder and earned a regular place in the starting lineup under head coach Sigi Schmid following his performances as an "impact substitute".
 He was compared to captain and defensive midfielder Osvaldo Alonso, who Roldan regarded as a mentor and ultimately replaced.
 Roldan scored his first career Major League Soccer goal on July 13, 2016, during a 5–0 win over FC Dallas.
 He formed a partnership and personal friendship with fellow rookie Jordan Morris—previously a collegiate rival—that was dubbed "Jorstian Mordan".

 On November 10, 2019, Roldan featured for Seattle in a 3–1 home win over Toronto FC in MLS Cup 2019; he was involved in the build-up to his team's opening goal, after colliding with Jonathan Osorio, who lost the ball, while Seattle went on to score with Kelvin Leerdam.
 He also played all eight matches in Seattle's run to the 2022 CONCACAF Champions League title, providing one goal and five assists, and was named to the Team of the Tournament.
 Roldan underwent groin surgery in August 2022 to treat a sports hernia, his first major injury during his professional career.
 He returned to the team for their final three matches of the regular season as the Sounders failed to qualify for the playoffs.

+He signed a five-year contract extension with the Sounders in January 2023 alongside Morris.
+Roldan suffered a concussion during a regular season match against St. Louis City SC in April and missed several matches while undergoing treatment; he resumed training in late May.
+Roldan had a second concussion during a Leagues Cup match in July and underwent more treatment, including sleep monitoring, at a facility in Detroit.
+He returned to play against FC Dallas on September 16.